crashappsec/chalk/src/docs/guide-user-guide.md

 an implementation need to be set up to chalk all possible artifacts.

-For example, we expect to release small libraries for different language environents that allow programs to chalk themselves.
+For example, we expect to release small libraries for different language environments that allow programs to chalk themselves.
 This would allow them to easily load and store configuration information without using external files (as Chalk itself currently does).
 Similarly, we intend to use this to have programs automatically add bash completion scripts on their first run, if such scripts aren't found in an environment.

-### Future insertion algorithms
+### Future Insertion Algorithms

 We have approaches planned for roadmap executable types, including in-browser Javascript, PE binaries, and more.